 About Jeff Guess

 Jeff Guess teaches English in country and metropolitan secondary schools, poetry at the Adelaide Institute of TAFE, and tutors at the University of South Australia.
 His first book Leaving Maps appeared in 1984 and was hailed by Judith Rodriguez in The Sydney Morning Heraldas a major collection.
 Since then ten collections have been published, the most recent being Autumn in Cantabile.
 He has written three textbooks on teaching poetry and edited nine poetry anthologies.
 He has won numerous prizes for his poetry and been awarded six writing grants.
+Further reading: